140am/butler/README.md

 router.run()
 ```

-The `frontend` and `backend` sockets allow the bridging of internal and public external networks.
+The `frontend` and `backend` sockets allow the bridging of internal and public external networks or different protocols.

 ### Service Worker

-Register a Service Worker under a specific name:
+Register a `Service` under a specific name:

 ```python
 worker = butler.Service('tcp://127.0.0.1:5556', 'api.images')